 Beginning and Ending a Train Crawl

 We strongly recommend beginning your train crawl with a meal, since there are few things that ruin a crawl (or, more accurately, the night of or the morning after the crawl) faster than drinking on an empty stomach.
 Once again, local establishments are preferred.
 We try to also recommend scheduling your train crawls to make it easy to return to the starting station for people who choose to drive to and from the crawl.
-Our weekend guides provide comprehensive information about train schedules, fares, and connecting transit services (and rideshare providers such as Lyft and Uber are well-established in the region now), so there’s no reason to worry about driving.
-Don’t drink and drive.
+Our Travel Guides provide comprehensive information about train schedules, fares, and connecting transit services, so there’s no reason to worry about driving.

 Some tips and tricks from our experiences: